Finite-state transducers for substitution tilings: Algorithms for handling addresses

 An unambiguous version of the system must therefore distinguish all 8 of the rhombi around such a vertex.
 Knowing each tile's immediate neighbours is not enough to distinguish all 8 rhombi, because (for example) there are two instances of a green rhombus with both neighbours red.
 But a second run of the refinement algorithm includes information about the \emph{once-refined} type of each of the rhombus's neighbours, i.e.\ information about the original type of the rhombus's \emph{second-order} neighbours, which includes 5 of the rhombuses around an 8-rhombus vertex -- and that \emph{is} enough information to distinguish all 8, because between 5 rhombuses are 4 of the vertex's 8 incident edges, and one of those must be the green/green or red/red edge.
 Full details of the necessary refinement are given in section~\ref{ammann-beenker}.

 The more times this algorithm is run on a system, the more each tile type incorporates information from a larger and larger area of the tiling around the tile.
-It therefore seems reasonable to make the following conjecture:
+After some finite number of refinements, each tile will describe a neighbourhood of itself sufficiently large that, given any full tile address containing those refined tile types, the regions of the plane forced by the neighbourhoods of larger and larger supertiles expand in all directions and cover the whole plane.
+So it should always be possible to make a substitution system unambiguous after applying the refinement algorithm enough times.